Undergraduate Programs of Study & Requirements

 The English Department offers instruction in interpreting and creating informative and imaginative texts, in the description and historical understanding of the English and American languages, and in the cultural understanding of world literatures written in English.

 Students may major or minor in English, minor in journalism or film, minor in creative writing, or obtain a teaching certificate.
 The English Department participates in the Cooperative Education Program to offer students career-oriented work opportunities.

-For English majors minoring in film or journalism: Only two minor courses may be counted towards the English major.
+For English majors minoring in film or journalism: Only two minor courses may be counted toward the English major.

 Students should note that ENWR 105 College Writing I: Intellectual Prose and ENWR 106 College Writing II: Writing and Literary Study are prerequisites for all other English courses with the exception of ENFL courses and ENWR 100 Introduction to Writing.

 See the links on the left for more details about the undergraduate major requirements, the honors option, minors, teacher education, and graduate programs.
-This link, Fall 2013 Courses, provides a list of courses for fall semester 2013; the English Major Audit (EMA) link to the left provides a searchable database of all courses, including past semesters.
+This link, Spring 2014 Undergraduate Courses, provides a list of courses for Spring 14; the English Major Audit (EMA) link to the left provides a searchable database of all courses, including past semesters.

-If you are an English Major and you need help understanding requirements, see your assigned adviser.
+If you are an English Major and you need help understanding requirements, try the "Advising FAQs" tab on the left.
+If you still need help, please see your assigned adviser.
 This can be found by logging into WESS and clicking on “My adviser.”

 English Minors contact Larry Schwartz

 First-Year Writing students contact Jessica Restaino